nmeskovski/informality-monetary-transmission/README.md

 quarto render Project3_Nikola.qmd
 ```

 The first render takes several minutes — the panel local projections estimate 12 horizons across three dependent variables and multiple sub-samples, and chunk caching is on by default.
 Subsequent renders are much faster.
-If you change the data or specifications, set `cache: false` in the YAML header (or delete the `_freeze/` and `Project3_Nikola_cache/` directories) before rendering.
+If you change the data or specifications, set `cache: false` in the YAML header (or delete the `_freeze/` directories) before rendering.

 ### What gets produced